leocb/VisualP/README.md

 This was a group project on my engineering class and is only partially done, it is not supported and I do not plan to keep developing it.

+Also, there might be some stuff not in english, thread carefully ;)

 Use this project as a base for your own node-based graphical interface or open a PR and expand this.
 If you're making a lot of modifications, I'll make you a repo owner to make things easier.

 ## Running